 where vij is the observed number of visits by i to j, pji is the number of pollen grains from j attached to i, vi is the total number of visits performed by i, and pj is the total number of grains carried by j.
 Because the number of shared pollinators, floral abundance, visitation, and pollen production roughly followed a power-law distribution, we log-transformed these three predictors before including them in the model.

 Finally, functional originality is defined as the distance of a species from the community trait average–the centroid of functional space of the community (Laliberté & Legendre 2010; Coux et al. 2016).
-To include phenology we treated plant abundance in each of the survey months (November to March) as a “trait” in our analysis.
+To include phenology, we treated plant abundance in each of the survey months (November to March) as a “trait” in our analysis.
 Then we assigned the abundances a weight of 1/5 compared to other functional traits, this accounted for the non-independence of floral counts across months and effectively weights phenology equally to other traits.
 We scaled all traits prior to calculating the centroid of the functional space and calculated the species-specific functional coordinates using the R package FD 1.0-12 (Laliberté et al. 2014).
 Finally, to facilitate comparison across the four continuous explanatory variables in our models, we rescaled them all to have a zero mean and unitary variance.

 To estimate the coefficients and to perform model selection and quantify the associated uncertainty, we used a combination of multi-model inference and bootstrap resampling with one hundred replicates.
 First, we performed model selection using the AICc and determined the likelihood of each candidate model (a particular combination of predicting variables) by calculating the median ΔAICc (relative to the most likely model) for each bootstrap sample.
 As we wanted model coefficients from more likely candidate models to carry more weight in our results, we sampled the coefficients for our variables proportional to the likelihood of its candidate model.
 We “shrank” the estimated coefficient of potentially unimportant variables by setting their estimate to 0 when the variable was not included in the model.
 Finally, we used these distributions of the model coefficients to estimate their mean impact on the pollination service (in terms of absolute and relative conspecific pollen deposition).
 Again, here we used bootstrap resampling to estimate the uncertainty around these means.